KristanLaimon/ITLP-Api/README.md

 ## Security
 The password and username are used only the moment you instanciate the api object and permanently deleted when closing the C# program.
-It's NOT STORED in any PLACE.
+It's NOT STORED in any PLACE unless you explicitly config this library to do so.
 If you don't trust, you can simply check the code here in this repo.

 ## Disclaimer